 The systematic review consists of:An Abstract using a structured format (Statement of Problem, Purpose, Material and Methods, Results, Conclusions).

-Text of the review consisting of an introduction (background and objective), methods (selection criteria, search methods, data collection and data analysis), results (description of studies, methodological quality, and results of analyses), discussion, authors’ conclusions, acknowledgements, and conflicts of interest.
+Text of the review consisting of an introduction (background and objective), methods (selection criteria, search methods, data collection and data analysis), results (description of studies, methodological quality, and results of analyses), discussion, authors’ conclusions, acknowledgments, and conflicts of interest.
 References should be peer reviewed and follow JPD format.Tables and figures, if necessary, showing characteristics of the included studies, specification of the interventions that were compared, the results of the included studies, a log of the studies that were excluded, and additional tables and figures relevant to the review.

 Tips From Our ReadersTips are brief reports on helpful or timesaving procedures.
 They should be limited to 2 authors, no longer than 250 words, and include no more than 2 high quality illustrations.
 Describe the procedure in a numbered, step-by-step format; write the text in command rather than descriptive or passive form (“Survey the diagnostic cast” rather than “The diagnostic cast is surveyed”).